bhattkk/fix_engine/README.md

 ├── libDispatcher/         # Message routing (optional)
 ├── libEncoder/            # Outbound message formatter
 └── FixApp/               # Entry point or CLI/test harness

+# Common Features Used
+- **Memory pool:**
+      Does it make sense to create a memory pool per object or generic or both What type os memory pools make sense